lorddev/blog/_posts/2009-07-09-writing-as-i-learn.md

     - General
 ---

-"I count myself one of the number of those who write as they learn and  <br>learn as they write."<br>-- John Calvin, quoting Augustine, in The Institutes, p.
-5<p>HT: John Piper, "The Pastor As Scholar", sermon<p>Sent from my iPhone
+"I count myself one of the number of those who write as they learn and learn as they write."
+-- John Calvin, quoting Augustine, in The Institutes, p.
+5

+HT: John Piper, "The Pastor As Scholar", sermon

+Sent from my iPhone